epics-containers/epics-containers.github.io/docs/tutorials/dev_container.md

 There is a
-[bug in VSCode devcontainers extension](https://github.com/microsoft/vscode-remote-release/issues/8557) at the time of writing that makes it incompatible with podman and an SELinux enabled /tmp directory.
+[bug in VSCode devcontainers extension](https://github.com/microsoft/vscode-remote-release/issues/8557) at the time of writing that makes it incompatible with docker and an SELinux enabled /tmp directory.
 This will affect most Redhat users and you will see an error regarding permissions on the /tmp folder when VSCode is building your devcontainer.